 Nuclear Medicine is a sub-specialty of diagnostic medical imaging involving the use of radioisotopes to diagnose and treat disease.
-There are applications for Nuclear Medicine in assessing all systems of the body.
+Nuclear Medicine can be used to assess all systems of the body.

-Nuclear Medicine studies use small amounts of radioactive substances known as tracers, which are designed to target and image a specific area of the body.
-While the studies do use radiation, the dose is very low and is rapidly excreted from the body, by your liver or in your urine.
+Nuclear Medicine uses small amounts of radioactive materials known as tracers, which are designed to target and image a specific area of the body.
+While the studies do use radiation, the dose is very low and is rapidly excreted from the body.

-If patients are pregnant or breast feeding, please notify the staff at the time of making the appointment as the study may need to be postponed.
+If you are pregnant or breastfeeding, please notify the staff at the time of making the appointment as the study may need to be postponed.